Killing of Freddie Gray

 Gray's hospitalization and subsequent death resulted in a series of protests.
-On April 25, 2015, a major protest in downtown Baltimore turned violent, resulting in 34 arrests and injuries to 15 police officers.
-After Gray's funeral on April 27, civil disorder intensified with looting and burning of local businesses and a CVS drug store, culminating with a state of emergency declaration by Governor Larry Hogan, Maryland National Guard deployment to Baltimore, and the establishment of a curfew.
+A major protest in downtown Baltimore turned violent, resulting in 34 arrests and injuries to 15 police officers.
+After Gray's funeral, civil disorder intensified with looting and burning of local businesses and a CVS drug store, culminating with a state of emergency declaration by Governor Larry Hogan, Maryland National Guard deployment to Baltimore, and the establishment of a curfew.
 On May 3, the National Guard started withdrawing from Baltimore, and on that night the curfew on the city was lifted.

 In September 2015, it was decided that there would be separate trials for the accused.
 The trial against Officer William Porter ended in mistrial.
 Officers Nero, Goodson, and Rice were acquitted.
-The remaining charges against the officers were dropped on July 27, 2016.
+The charges against the two remaining officers were dropped.

-On September 12, 2017, the U.S. Department of Justice announced it would not bring federal charges against the six Baltimore police officers involved in the arrest and death in custody of Freddie Gray.
-However, it was announced on October 5, 2017, that non-criminal, internal disciplinary trials for the officers will be prosecuted by a three person-panel chaired by a representative from another Maryland police agency, likely Prince George's County, and that outside lawyer and former chair of the Baltimore City School Board Neil Duke will serve on the panel as well.
+On September 12, 2017, the U.S. Department of Justice announced it would not bring federal charges against the six Baltimore police officers involved in the arrest and death in custody of Gray.

 Backgrounds

 Freddie Gray

 Freddie Carlos Gray Jr. (August 16, 1989 – April 19, 2015) was the 25-year-old son of Gloria Darden.
 He had a twin sister, Fredericka Gray, as well as another sister, Carolina.
+He was diagnosed with attention deficit hyperactivity disorder after entering school, where he attended special education classes, played wide receiver in a local football little league team, and was a truant student.
+Gray failed several grades and dropped out of high school in ninth grade.
 At the time of his death, Gray lived in the home owned by his sisters in the Gilmor Homes neighborhood.
 He stood 5 ft 8 in and weighed 145 lbs.
-Gray had a criminal record, on drug charges and minor crimes and had spent time in jail.
+Gray had a criminal record with 18 prior arrests, on drug charges, three separate assault charges, and minor crimes and had spent time in jail.